 Select your spot for hanging.
-We recommend hanging your basket well above head height to avoid accidents and far enough away from the wall to avoid damage in windy weather,
+We recommend hanging your basket well above head height to avoid accidents.
+You can even attach to wooden fencing by securing it to the fence post.

-Once decided upon, mark the fixing holes in pencil and check they're vertical with a spirit level.
+Once the hanging spot is decided upon, mark the fixing holes in pencil and check they're vertical with a spirit level.